 This year at Baselworld has been glorious.
-We’ve been introduced to so many exquisite and intricate makes that has fascinated and stung our appetite for them.
-Starting from the Omega Speedmaster ’57, the Berguet Reine de Naples Day/Night to the Royal Black Caviar, each has in its own right enthralled us.
+We’ve been introduced to so many exquisite and intricate makes that have fascinated and stung our appetite for them.
+Starting from the Omega Speedmaster ’57, the Breguet Reine de Naples Day/Night to the Royal Black Caviar, each has in its own right enthralled us.
 One among these that debuted at Baselworld is the Louis Vuitton Tambour Twin Chronograph.
 And just like the Ulysse Nardin Skeleton Tourbillon and the Hublot Classic Fusion Haute Joaillerie, the Tambour Twin Chrono is an in-house make by La Fabrique du Temps Louis Vuitton.

 Thanks to the transparent rear side of the Louis Vuitton Tambour Twin Chronograph, the complex mechanisms are visible, and one can easily flaunt this complexity!